AnoukSmet/Dog-Health-Tracker/README.md

 ### **Flowcharts**

-I have decided to make a flowchart for the sign-in / register proces to completely understand each step of the process.
+I have decided to make a flowchart for the sign-in / register proccess to completely understand each step of the process.
 I have used [Draw.io](https://draw.io/) to make this flowchart which you can view below:

 [Flowchart](wireframes/flowchart.png)